 He had gone into the hospital on Friday, April 4, 2003, for an outpatient check on his kidneys.
 He was expecting to go home that evening; he had made plans for the weekend.
 He never went back home again.
 A few days later, on Tuesday night or Wensday morning, April 9, he suffered a severe stroke that would progress to the point of paralyzing his left side and ruining his short term memory.
 He was discharged from the hospital and my brothers moved him into a rehab center for about 8 weeks.
 He did not improve.
 We then moved him into a critical care nursing home in North Dallas.
 That became his last place of residence.

-His room in the Presbyterian Village North nursing home.
-Dad and his sons outside the nursing home.
+room in the Presbyterian Village North nursing home.
+Watson and his sons outside the nursing home.

 He became weaker and less coherent.
 He was taken to ICU on Sunday, September 28.
 He was placed on a breathing machine.
 He and mother were explicit in their instructions that they did not want to be kept alive by machine.
 My brothers and I agreed to remove the machine.
 The breathing mask was removed about 4pm on Monday, September 29.
 He held on for 7 more hours.
 We had conversations - he even cracked a joke or two.
 He gradually became quieter and more still.
 His breathing slowed until he took his last breath at 11:13pm.
 With him that evening were his three sons, daughters-in-law, and grandchildren.

 His best friend of 70 years and wife of 60 years had passed away on December 19, 2002, less than four months before his stroke.
 He had never quite gotten over her untimely death.

 My brothers and I decided to sell his car during the summer and to sell our family home.
 We knew Watson would never go home again.